 Kathy Dondzila, Manager, Technical Communications, joined the Pilot Information Center team in 2001.
-Kathy is a long-timer at AOPA with 23 years of experience working in various capacities within the association, including the Air Safety Institute, Seaplane Pilots Association, and AOPA’s Marketing Department.
-Kathy’s background is in publications and much of her work in the Pilot Information Center involves writing and managing technical information for members.
+Kathy is a long-timer at AOPA with 25 years of experience working in various capacities within the association, including the Air Safety Institute, Seaplane Pilots Association, and AOPA’s Marketing Department.
+Kathy’s background is in publications and much of her work in the Pilot Information Center involves writing about aviation topics for AOPA's web site.
 Kathy is a 325-hour instrument-rated private pilot and holds an instrument and advanced ground instructor certificate.
-She also holds a Master's degree in Business Administration.
+She has a Master's degree in Business Administration.

 Eddie Tyeryar, Digital Products Support Specialist, came to AOPA in 2000 to provide Local Area Network and Telecommunications support for the entire association, and then made the move to the Pilot Information Center in December of 2007.
 Eddie has a strong understanding of software support and web technology troubleshooting, but admits that it’s "getting under the hood" and tinkering with hardware that he really enjoys.
 Eddie prides himself on having a very close relationship with the AOPA’s IT and Web Development Departments.
 It is a liaison position that allows him to provide valuable assistance to members on the full range of AOPA's digital products.